 Tip: This disease is less likely to affect GSDs as compared to the other dog breeds.

-- Osteoarthritis – If you are wondering that hip dysplasia would be the prime reason for arthritis or hip dysplasia is the same as osteoarthritis then you are mistaken.
+- Osteoarthritis – If you wonder that hip dysplasia would be the prime reason for arthritis or hip dysplasia is the same as osteoarthritis as you are mistaken.
 Because hip dysplasia is a completely different disorder affecting the hip joints due to reasons mentioned in that section, whereas osteoarthritis is commonly caused by normal wear and tear of the bones.
-And, it is a widespread disorder amongst all the large and medium sized dog breeds.
+And, it is a widespread disorder amongst all the large and medium-sized dog breeds.
 The symptoms might include –

 - Inflammation of joints.